capistrano-plugins/capistrano-postgresql/README.md

 The following tasks run automatically after `deploy:started` task:

+* `postgresql:create_db_user`<br/>
+creates a postgresql user.
+Password for the user is automatically generated and used in the next steps.
 * `postgresql:create_database`<br/>
-creates a postgresql user and a database for your app.
-Password for the user is automatically generated and used in the next step.
+creates database for your app.
 * `postgresql:generate_database_yml`<br/>
 creates a `database.yml` file and copies it to `#{shared_path}/config/database.yml` on the server.

 Also, the plugin ensures `config/database.yml` is symlinked from `shared_path`.
-The above tasks are all you need for getting rails app to work with PostgreSQL.
+The above tasks are all you need for getting a Rails app to work with PostgreSQL.

 ### Gotchas